-Daddy-O Jones was born several years ago when my kids were much younger.
+Daddy-O Jones was born many years ago when my kids were much younger.
 On occasion, the three of us would “wrestle” on the living room floor.
 Actually, the wrestling was more like them jumping on me and me retaliating by tickling them into submission.
-After “pinning” them, I would use my best big-time wrestling ring announcer voice to declare myself “The winner … World Champion … Daddy-o Jones!!!”
+After “pinning” them, I would use my best big-time wrestling ring announcer voice to declare myself “The winner … and World Champion … Daddy-O Jones!!!”

 Sometime around 2011 I decided to create a website and write about my life and times and named it after that famous wrestler. daddyojones.com was fun because I learned how to do it and took some satisfaction by being on the internet.
 But I never really had a purpose with it.
 Now, unfortunately, I do.